A Shield Against Night

 “You said it yourself, dear.
 ‘My left foot for a roof and a cuppa.’ ”

-There was silence for a moment, save for the fire crackling behind Gretle.
+Silence for a moment.
+The fire crackling behind Gretle.
 Powell’s eyes bugged, fixed on the large, black-gummed teeth grinning in the dark shawl.

-A log popped, split in the fire.
-Gretle leapt, short claws grasping.
-Her hood and shawl fell away, revealing the bat-ears and blunt, fat-nosed face of a young troll.
+A log popped in the fire, and Gretle leapt, short claws grasping.
+Her hood and shawl fell away, revealing bat-ears and a blunt, fat-nosed face.
 The Ranger lashed out, kicked the table into the lunging fairy-creature.

-Powell rose, scrambled from the trollhole.
+Powell rose, scrambled from the fairy hole.
 Claws grasped at her departing boot heels.
 She dashed out into the dark and the cold, whipped the sword from where it lay.
-The scabbard flew off, landed amidst the ruins.
+The scabbard flew off and landed amidst the ruins.

 Steel flashed in the crimson moonlight.
 The troll’s roar ceased, cut by a wet spatter and a hiss.
 With a scream, the creature bolted, trailing smoke, steam, and hideous curses.